-Equity Equivalent Investment Programme (EEIP) - B-BBEE Codes make provision for those multinational businesses that have challenges complying with the ownership element of the B-BBEE

-Codes to set aside funds (25% of the value of their South African operations or 4% of South African based annual turnover).
-Funds from EEIP will be channelled to the Transformation Fund, as an alternative option.
+Equity Equivalent Investment Programme (EEIP) - B-BBEE Codes make provision for those multinational businesses that have challenges complying with the ownership element of the B-BBEE Codes to set aside funds (25% of the value of their South African operations or 4% of South African based annual turnover).
+Funds from EEIP will be channelled to the Transformation Fund, as an alternative option. to ensure that they are used for greater transformational impact.

-Enterprise and Supplier Development (ESD) Funds.- The aim for ESD Funds is to strengthen local procurement, enhance local supplier development programmes and increase financial support towards black entities.
+Enterprise and Supplier Development (ESD) Funds- The aim for ESD Funds is to strengthen local procurement, enhance local supplier development programmes and increase financial support towards black entities.
 The ESD funds will be utilised for transformation purposes.